-Community Center
+d) Community Center

-At one time the location of City Hall and the SPI Jail, the newly remodeled Community Center is intended to serve SPI and Laguna Madre residents and organizations as a "hub for partnerships doing good for the community...with the community."
+At one time the location of City Hall and the South Padre Island Jail, the newly remodeled Community Center is intended to serve South Padre Island and Laguna Madre residents and organizations as a "hub for partnerships doing good for the community...with the community."
 The City now provides an excellent facility for a variety of activities.
-Space available includes a 2500 sq. foot event Hall with limited kitchen facilities.
+Space available includes a 2500 sq. foot event venue with limited kitchen facilities.